lupyuen/lupyuen.github.io/src/flash.md

 address1 = 0xF000
 ```

-This says that the Partition Table (4,096 bytes in binary form) is stored at two ROM addresses: `0xE000` and `0xF000`
+This says that the Partition Table (4,096 bytes in binary form) is stored at two offsets: `0xE000` and `0xF000`

 _(Is the Partition Table stored twice for redundancy...
 In case one gets corrupted?)_